akamikado/sl-recognition/README.md

-# YOLOv8 Implementation in Tensorflow
+# YOLOv8 for Sign Language Recognition